 While many lenders may check your credit score, that only represents one minor stage of the process.
 Lenders will do their best to determine what repayment amount you could afford, based on your current income and expenses.

 Calculating your repayments if you’ve got bad credit

 You may be able to determine what your repayments will be through a loan repayment calculator.
 This option allows potential bad credit borrowers to calculate whether they can comfortably afford to repay their desired loan.

 However, each loan repayment calculator can merely provide estimates.
 Therefore, please note that the value of your actual repayments will largely be determined by your credit provider.

 In addition, bad credit loan approval is at the lender’s discretion.
 As a result, loans offered to customers with bad credit may incur higher fees and interest rates.
-This is generally to offset the additional risk that lenders face when offering personal loans to borrowers with poor credit history.
+This is generally to offset the additional risk that lenders face when offering personal loans for bad credit.

 Still, it is important to remember that lenders will often review more than your credit score.
 Credit providers may also base their approval on your income, expenses, and employment status.

 So, if a past default or two is looming over your head like a dark cloud, don’t give up!
 Consider consulting a loan repayment calculator to determine what your repayments could look like, and whether they will be right for you.

 On the hunt for a personal loan, but don’t know where to start?
 You’ve come to the right place!